Bindon Blood Stoney

-Family

-A son of George Stoney (1792–) and Anne Blood (1801–1883), Stoney married Susannah Frances Walker on 7 October 1879; they had four children.
-He is buried in Mount Jerome cemetery.

-His brother was the physicist George Johnstone Stoney known for coining the term electron for the fundamental unit of electricity.
-He was also the uncle of another Irish physicist George Francis FitzGerald, the son of his sister Anne Frances.
-His nieces were Edith Anne Stoney, a pioneer medical physicist, and Florence Stoney, the first female radiologist in the United Kingdom; both served in hospitals near the front line during World War I.
+Bindon Blood Stoney (13 June 1828 – 5 May 1909) was an Irish civil engineer, who served as the chief engineer of the Dublin Port and Docks Board from 1852 to 1898.
+In 1851, Stoney discovered the spiral galaxy NGC 5609.

+Early life and education

+Stoney was born on 13 June 1828 in Oakley Park, King's County (present-day County Offaly) to George Stoney and Anne Stoney (1801–1883).
+The youngest of four siblings, Stoney was the brother of the physicist George Johnstone Stoney.
+On 30 March 1835, Stoney and his siblings were was baptised at the Newman Street Catholic Apostolic Church in Marylebone.

+In 1850, Stoney graduated for Trinity College Dublin with a BA and a diploma in civil engineering with distinction.

+Career

 Astronomy

 In 1850–52, prior to beginning his engineering work, Stoney assisted William Parsons, 3rd Earl of Rosse at Parsonstown.
 There he accurately mapped the spiral form of the Andromeda Galaxy and observed 105 NGC objects and 8 IC objects.
 91 NGC objects and all IC objects were new.

 On 1 March 1851 he discovered the spiral galaxy NGC 5609, which is the most distant visually observed galaxy in the NGC catalogue.